kalkun/Thesis/analysis/post_scope_experiments/README.md

 - [ ] Optimizers (using Adam instead of SGD)
 - [ ] Freeze the first _m_ layers (First 5 conv layers)
 - [ ] Experiment without any auxilliary tasks
-- [ ] Experiment wihtout protest label but with visual attributes
+- [ ] Experiment without protest label but with visual attributes

 ##### Completed